 Before Aphrodite and the Frankenstella burst into my life, I had a series of Hondas.

-My first scooter on the East Coast was a new 1998 Honda Elite 80.
+My first scooter on the East Coast was a Honda Elite 80.
 It was very cute, and white, and according to the manual could handle 2-up riding.
 The bench-style seat was surely comfortable enough for two, and it even had fold-out passenger foot rests.
-The only problem was that it was only 80cc, and I lived in Somerville, atop a series of exceedingly steep hills.
+The only problem was that it was only 80cc, and I lived in Boston, atop a series of exceedingly steep hills.
 A few of those required my passenger to dismount halfway and meet me at the top.
 In retrospect, my friends probably benefitted from the exercise.

 While my little Elite 80 was not a visual masterpiece or stunning feat of Italian engineering, it got the job done.
 I put a quick 12,000 miles on it without a hitch.
 The scooter couldn’t help that its styling was straight out of Back to the Future.